TheCDC/expression-evaluation/README.md

 Simply execute `main.py` to get started. `Ctrl-c` or `Ctrl-d` to exit.

 # Approach
-I chose to create the expresion tree in a recursive manner.
+I chose to create the expression tree in a recursive manner.
 The base case of the evaulation process is a string with no parentheses.
 A pair of parentheses is called a "sub epxression."
 When a sub expression is encountered, it is isolated and evaluated recursively.